1 / 2

 Standards Alignment

-This resource is aligned to `K-LS1-1`, requiring students to describe patterns in what animals need to survive.
-It also supports `2-LS4-1` by introducing the diversity of life in different habitats.
+This resource is aligned to K-LS1-1, requiring students to use observations to describe patterns of what plants and animals need to survive.
+It also supports early life science frameworks by introducing the diversity of life and basic biological needs.
 Both standard codes can be copied directly into lesson plans, IEP goals, or district curriculum mapping tools.

 How to Use It

-Use this worksheet during the 'Explain' phase of a 5E lesson cycle to formalize definitions after an initial observation of animal pictures.
-Teachers can observe students during the matching task to see if they recognize teeth structures as a clue to diet.
-Expect completion in approximately 12 minutes during a center rotation or as a quick formative assessment exit ticket.
+Use this worksheet during the independent practice phase of a science lesson to formalize definitions after an initial observation of animal pictures.
+Teachers can observe students during the matching task to see if they recognize physical traits as a clue to diet, serving as a quick formative assessment.
+Expect completion in approximately 10 to 15 minutes during a center rotation or as an exit ticket.

 Who It's For

-This activity is tailored for Grade 1 and 2 students beginning their study of life sciences.
-It includes visual supports for emerging readers and sentence frames for English language learners.
-It pairs naturally with an anchor chart depicting various animal skulls and teeth types to provide a hands-on connection to the diet categories.
+This activity is tailored for Grade 1 and Grade 2 students beginning their study of life sciences.
+It includes clear visual supports for emerging readers and straightforward sentence frames for English language learners.
+It pairs naturally with an anchor chart depicting various animal habitats and food sources to provide a hands-on connection to the diet categories.

 According to RAND AIRS 2024, the use of structured classification tasks in early childhood science significantly enhances long-term retention of biological concepts and categorical reasoning.
 This worksheet applies these findings by requiring students to move beyond simple identification into the higher-order task of defining scientific relationships.
-By connecting observable traits—such as an animal's diet—to standardized vocabulary like 'herbivore' and 'carnivore,' the resource bridges the gap between informal observation and formal scientific inquiry.
+By connecting observable traits to standardized vocabulary, the resource bridges the gap between informal observation and formal scientific inquiry.
 Research indicates that early exposure to domain-specific language within a predictable framework supports vocabulary growth for all learner types, particularly when paired with visual stimuli.
-This Grade 1 science resource serves as a critical diagnostic tool for assessing student understanding of the fundamental needs of living things, ensuring that the primary standard K-LS1-1 is met through evidenced-based instructional design and clear, measurable student outcomes.
+This science resource serves as a critical diagnostic tool for assessing student understanding of the fundamental needs of living things, ensuring that the primary standard K-LS1-1, where students describe patterns of what animals need to survive, is met through evidenced-based instructional design and clear, measurable student outcomes.